Azure-Samples/ms-identity-msal-java-samples/4-spring-web-app/4-Deployment/deploy-to-azure-app-service/README.md

           internal-proxies: ".*"
     ```

-You **may skip the rest of this step** if you are doing a test deployment with a development Azure Active Directory App registration that does not have any sensitive data. **It is not secure to deploy secrets in a config file to a production application**.
+You **may skip the rest of this step** if you are doing a test deployment with a development Microsoft Entra app registration that does not have any sensitive data. **It is not secure to deploy secrets in a config file to a production application**.
 To deploy your app more securely, you must:

 1. Supply a config file that omits secrets (i.e., `application.yml` that does not contain `azure.activedirectory.client-secret`)
 2. You may import the secrets from a secure location such as:
    1. **Azure Key Vault**.
 You may use the [Azure Key Vault Secrets Spring Boot starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/azure-spring-boot-starter-keyvault-secrets_3.4.0/sdk/spring/azure-spring-boot-starter-keyvault-secrets).
 Set the client secret value in vault, naming it `azure.activedirectory.client-secret`.

-   2. **Environment Variables** You may configure an environment variable from Azure portal or use the Azure Tools extension for VSCode.
+   2. **Environment Variables** You may configure an environment variable from Microsoft Entra admin center or use the Azure Tools extension for VSCode.
-      - Azure portal: *Azure Portal > App Services > YourAppName (e.g. example-domain) > Configuration.*
+      - Microsoft Entra admin center: *Microsoft Entra admin center > App Services > YourAppName (e.g. example-domain) > Configuration.*
       - VSCode: *Azure Tools tab > App Service Blade > Your subscription > YourAppName (e.g. example-domain) > Application Settings > Right Click > New setting...* .

       Set an environment variable named `azure.activedirectory.client_secret`.
 Once you deploy your app, the secret will be loaded automatically.
 Note that the dash (`-`) from the config file must be replaced with an underscore (`_`) as follows: